Maria Mitchell became famous worldwide after becoming the first American to discover a comet.

 This charmingly illustrated and educational book highlights the contributions of fifty notable women to the fields of science, technology, engineering, and mathematics from the ancient to the modern world.
 Full of striking, singular art, this fascinating collection profiles well-known figures like primatologist Jane Goodall, as well as lesser-known pioneers such as Katherine Johnson, the African-American physicist and mathematician who calculated the trajectory of the 1969 Apollo 11 mission to the moon.
 Women in Science celebrates the achievements of the intrepid women who have paved the way for the next generation of female engineers, biologists, mathematicians, doctors, astronauts, physicists, and more!

 In the mid-1800s, a young woman with a passion for the stars became America's first female professional astronomer.
 Despite many obstacles to her education and practice, Maria Mitchell would become famous for discovering a comet by telescope in 1847, for which she became the first woman and first American to receive one of King Frederick VI of Denmark's gold medals.
-Rather than writing a simple chronological biography, author Beatrice Gormley opts to set the stage by talking about 19th century Nantucket, Mitchell's home, and her life and career as an adult, so that tween and teen readers can more easily understand just how unique Mitchell's remarkable life was.
+Rather than writing a simple chronological biography, author Beatrice Gormley opts to set the stage by talking about 19th century Nantucket, Mitchell's home, and her life and career as an adult, and incorporated multiple pages of photos, so that tween and teen readers can more easily understand just how unique Mitchell's remarkable life was.

 This gorgeously written novel in verse celebrates three girls in three different time periods who grew up to become groundbreaking scientists.
 Maria Merian was sure that caterpillars were not wicked things born from mud, as most people of her time believed.
 More than a century later, Mary Anning helped her father collect stone sea creatures from the cliffs in southwest England.
 Intrepid and patient, she eventually discovered fossils that would change people’s vision of the past.
 Across the ocean, Maria Mitchell longed to discover a new comet and after years of studying the night sky, she finally did.
 Told in vibrant, evocative poems, this stunning novel celebrates the joy of discovery and finding wonder in the world around us.